ReyaLab/ColonyImageAnalyzer/README.md

 Required libraries are OpenCV2, Pandas, and NumPy.

-Dowload the scripts, put them in the same folder, then run the GUI script.
+Download the scripts, put them in the same folder, then run the GUI script.
 Enter the PATH of your greyscale TIFF image files and then run.